 In deciding whether there is a realistic prospect of conviction, the Prosecutors will have regard to the following:

-(d) Reliability of any admissions and confessions including comments as recorded in Inspectors' notebooks or in the Travel Irregularity Reports form (TIR) as the case may be
+d) Reliability of any admissions and confessions including comments as recorded in Inspectors' notebooks or in the Travel Irregularity Reports (TIR) as the case may be.

-If Crosscountry or its agents considers that there is insufficient evidence upon which to base a prosecution, no prosecution will be brought.
+If CrossCountry or its agents considers that there is insufficient evidence upon which to base a prosecution, no prosecution will be brought.
 Consideration may however be given to other responses, such as to consider an administrative disposal or settle the matter by way of a warning letter.
 The Regional Customer Service Manager, Revenue Protection Manager and CrossCountry Prosecutor will make this decision with consideration to the Evidential test in law as well as other relevant legislation to the case and advise from other authorised persons such as the Managing Director.

 Public Interest and Interest of Justice